emccorson/onsenguide/GUIDE.md

 also don't overload the PokeAPI servers.

-Since we're getting the Pokémon from the server, we don't need the hardcoded Pokémon currently in the list, so clear the decks.
-Remove the child elements of the `ons-list` in `pokemon.html` so that the list looks like this:
+Since we're getting the Pokémon from the server, we don't need the hardcoded Pokémon currently in the list.
+Remove the child elements of the `ons-list` in `pokemon.html` so that the list looks like:

 ```html
 <ons-list id="pokemon-list">